Travelers Share Their Most Obscure (And Useful) Travel Tips

 27. Shopping Ahead Of Time

+I like to put in an order at the department store for pick up when we go to Orlando.
 I order diapers, snacks for the kids, sunscreen, etc. I pick the order up when we get there.
 We save money because we have snacks and breakfast at our hotel.
+Plus, then we don’t need to pack diapers and other baby items.

 26. Pre-Flight Relaxation

+If you've got a long flight ahead of you, consider checking yourself into the airport lounge.
 For about £30, you can get three hours of free food and drink, unlimited free WiFi, charging stations for your electronics, comfortable seating, a great view of the planes taking off (usually), lots of boards around so you can see your flight times, etc.

-You can have a pleasant airport experience for a fraction of the cost, and that’ll make the eight hours you’re about to spend on a plane that much less stressful.
+Forget upgrading to business class.
+You can have a pleasant airport experience for a fraction of the cost, and that'll make the eight hours you're about to spend on a plane that much less stressful.

 25. Apartment Rental Accommodations